MicrosoftDocs/patterns-practices/patterns-practices/guide/stock-trader-reference-implementation-using-the-prism-library-5.0-for-wpf.md

   eventAggregator.GetEvent<TickerSymbolSelectedEvent>().Subscribe(OnTickerSymbolSelected, ThreadOption.UIThread);
 ```

+> [!NOTE]
-**Note:** The notification of the event is on the UI thread to safely update the UI and avoid a WPF exception.
+> The notification of the event is on the UI thread to safely update the UI and avoid a WPF exception.

 ## Technical Challenges